zer2/Fantasy-Basketball--in-progress-/readme.md

 The G-score drafter performs well in stable/high-volume categories like assists and poorly in volatile categories like turnovers, netting to an average win rate of slightly above $50\\%$.
 As expected, the marginal investment in stable categories is worth more than the corresponding underinvestment in volatile categories, since investment in stable categories leads to reliable wins and the volatile categories can be won despite underinvestment with sheer luck.

-Simulations also suggest that G-scores work better than Z-scores in the "Head-to-Head: Most Categories" format.
+Simulations also suggest that G-scores work better than Z-scores in the *Head-to-Head: Most Categories* format.
 I chose not to include the results here because it is a very strategic format, and expecting other drafters to go straight off ranking lists is probably unrealistic for it.
-Still, it stands to reason that if you want to optimize over a subset of categories for "turtling" or "punting", it makes sense to quantify value with a subset of category G-scores rather than Z-scores.

 Another possible use-case is auctions.
 There is a well-known procedure for translating player value to auction value, outlined e.g. [in this article](https://www.rotowire.com/basketball/article/nba-auction-strategy-part-2-21393).
 If the auction is for a head-to-head format, it is reasonable to use G-scores to quantify value rather than Z-scores